 Many questions you will be asked during a funeral director interview will be common interview questions you might be asked at any job, including questions about your employment history, your skills and abilities, and your strengths and weaknesses.

-You will also likely be asked a number of behavioral interview questions.
-These are questions about how you have handled various work situations in the past.
+- Behavioral interview questions: These types of questions will touch on how you have handled various work situations in the past.
 For example, you might be asked how you have handled an argument within a family for whom you are arranging a funeral.

-Other questions might be situational interview questions.
-These are similar to behavioral interview questions, in that they are questions about different work experiences.
+- Situational interview questions: These are similar to behavioral interview questions, in that they are questions about different work experiences.
 However, situational interview questions are about how you would handle a future situation related to your job.
 For example, an interviewer might ask how you might handle arranging a funeral on a family's very tight budget.

-Finally, you will likely receive questions about the specific funeral home.
-They might ask you why you want to work for their funeral home in particular.
+- The role at hand: Finally, you will likely receive questions about the specific funeral home.
+For instance, they might ask you why you want to work for their funeral home in particular.

 Tips for Preparing for a Funeral Director Interview

-One important way to prepare for interviews is to think about examples of times you demonstrated the skills necessary for the job.
+- Prepare examples to share.
+Think about examples of times you demonstrated the skills necessary for the job.
 Look back at the job listing, and circle any key skills and abilities.
-Then, think of specific examples of times you demonstrated each other these.
-It will make it easier to think of these examples during the interview.
+Then, brainstorm specific examples of times you demonstrated each of these skills.
+It will make it easier to recall these examples during the interview.

-Also, be sure to research the organization thoroughly before the interview.
-Make sure you have a sense of the services the funeral home provides, its typical clients, etc.
+- Know the company.
+Be sure to research the organization thoroughly before the interview.
+Make sure you have a sense of the services the funeral home provides, its typical clients, etc. This will help you frame your responses in terms of what the organization is likely looking for in candidates.

 Funeral Director Interview Questions